DHI/react-components/packages/react-components-lab/docs/CONTRIBUTING.md

 ## Issues

-When creating a new feature, firstly we have to create the need for it.
+When creating a new feature, its necessity and value should initially be evaluated.
 This is done by creating an issue and describing how does the feature improve our current lab package and what is the expected behaviour, assign somebody to it and label it accordingly.

 In order for a component to be added, it needs to check a few boxes: